 Global health, a french commitment

 In recent decades, France has made a major financial commitment to fighting HIV/AIDS, tuberculosis and malaria (particularly through its contribution to the Global Fund), and promoting maternal and child health (particularly through the French Muskoka Fund).
 France is maintaining its high level political and financial commitment to multilateral funds, contributing around €700 million a year since 2013.
 France is also calling for broadening of the public and private donor base.
-This will be one of the focuses of the Global Fund Replenishment Conference that will be held in Lyon in 2019.

 Health is both a condition and a tool for human and economic development.
 Tackling diseases, health security, research, innovations and the increasing share of the health industry in global economy make health a major priority for France.

 France's contribution has been characterized for many years by:

 - Its commitment to the fight against HIV, tuberculosis and malaria (Global Fund).